facebookresearch/hydra/demos/4_compose/README.md

   name: imagenet
   path: /datasets/imagenet
 ```
-This is the content of conf/dataset/imagenet.yaml!
+This is the content of [conf/dataset/imagenet.yaml](conf/dataset/imagenet.yaml)!

-We can also load one of each:
+We can load at most one config file from each family, let's load exactly one of each:
 ```yaml
 $ python demos/4_compose/compose.py dataset=imagenet optimizer=adam model=resnet
 Configuration: